Starseemer/Recipe-Curator-Frontend/README.md

 # Recipe Curator Frontend

 A new Flutter project that is made to utilize recipe curator backend system.
+You can see the recipe curator backend from [here](https://github.com/Starseemer/Recipe-Curator-Backend)

 ## Getting Started